mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 [ERROR] Target option 6 is no longer supported.
 Use 7 or later.
 ```

-To solve this problem, explicitly set the Java target version in the Maven project object model, `pom.xml`.
+To solve this problem, explicitly set the Java target version in the project object model, `pom.xml`.
 For Java 17, this can be done by extending the `properties` section of `pom.xml` with the line

 ```xml